hjue/JustWriting/README.md

 Contents
 ```

-The `status` also can be define as `draft`, then this file will not appeared on the website.
+The `status` can also be defined as `draft`, then this file will not appear on the website.

-It also support Jekyll head information.
+It also supports Jekyll head information.

 ### Add Posts